 Reframing/Restructuring Memories

-Once a traumatic memory is accessed in regression, fear responses can begin to be modified.
-One way of doing this is by reframing and restructuring the traumatic memory by allowing the person to bring new resources to the original event.
+Fear responses can be modified once a traumatic memory is accessed in regression, possibly by reframing and restructuring the traumatic memory by allowing the person to bring new resources to the original event.

-For example, while experiencing a memory, the therapist can instruct the person to remind themselves that their original response was appropriate at the time but is no longer useful.
-It is also helpful to be reminded that no matter what happened, the person has survived the traumatic event and is no longer in danger.
+For example, while experiencing a memory, the therapist can instruct the person to remind themselves that their original response was appropriate at the time but is no longer necessary.
+The therapist may remind clients they survived the traumatic event and are no longer in danger.

-Through guided imagery, it is also possible to have the person reenact the experience with resources and abilities that they may not have had at the time of the trauma.
-For example, a person who experienced abuse as a child can imagine being there as an adult to offer the child protection and support.
-By experiencing the memory in a new, empowered way it is possible for the original trauma responses to be neutralized.
+Through guided imagery, it is also possible to have the person reenact the experience with resources and abilities they may not have had at the time of the trauma.
+For example, a client who experienced abuse as a child can imagine being there as an adult to offer themselves protection and support.
+The original trauma responses can be neutralized when the client experiences the memory in a new, empowered way.

 Anchoring Resource States